awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-general-information.md

     </CORSConfiguration>
 ```

-To learn how to add a CORS policy to an S3 bucket, see [How do I add cross\-domain resource sharing with CORS?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html) in the Amazon Simple Storage Service Console User Guide\.
+To learn how to add a CORS policy to an S3 bucket, see [How do I add cross\-domain resource sharing with CORS?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html) in the Amazon Simple Storage Service User Guide\.